DarkChyper/DDOManager/README.md

 # DDOManager

 DDOManager is a small tool to deal with dynamic IP at home when you need to self-hosting personnal web app.
+It's based on Symfony project, you need composer to install dependecies.

 ## How to use ?